kcelia/Reminder/Cloud_AWS.md

   + Break EC2 down:
     - C2: In cloud
     - Elastic: The computing service can expand and retract as needed
-  + An instance is basically a compute, you can use it to run a local/web application, or like a Virtual Machine, or for Compting
+  + An instance is basically a compute, you can use it to run a local/web application on a scalable and affordable Virutal Machine in the cloud
   + An instance is a virtual server wich is operating system agnostic
   + Un service Web qui fournit une capacité de calcul redimensionnable dans le cloud.
   + Permet aux clients d'obtenir/configurer/exploiter les ressources.